What is an Unsecured Note?

 Unsecured notes are very difficult to trade because of the fact that they are unsecured.
 The notes are exchanged solely on the basis of the lender’s faith in the borrower, as there is no collateral or even insurance backing the debt.

-The lender’s faith in the borrower is personal and may not be reciprocated by other lenders or investors in the market.
+The lender’s faith in the borrower is interpersonal and may not be reciprocated by other lenders or investors in the market.
 Hence, the notes are very difficult to actively trade in the market compared to secured notes, promissory notes, or bonds.

 Are Unsecured Notes the Same as Debentures?

-Unsecured notes are similar to debentures in the sense that debentures are also one kind of unsecured corporate debt. the risk level is also high with debentures because they are unsecured.
+Unsecured notes are similar to debentures in the sense that debentures are also one kind of unsecured corporate debt.
+The risk level is also high with debentures because they are unsecured.
 In addition, since the risk level is high, the interest rate or the rate of return is also relatively higher.

 CFI offers the Certified Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and developing your knowledge base, please explore the additional relevant resources below: